We Love Doodles

 Why Is My Dog’s Poop Cold?

 There are a few reasons why your dog’s poop might be cold.
 It could be due to dietary reasons, illness, or environmental factors.
-If you’re concerned about your dog’s health, take it to a veterinarian.
+If you’re concerned about your dog’s health, take it to a vet.

 Dietary factors could include your dog eating snow or drinking cold water.
 If this is the case, there’s no cause for concern.
 However, if your dog is not used to eating snow or drinking cold water, it could lead to an upset stomach or diarrhea.